MattiNieminen/dockerfiles/dev-env/README.md

 You have to be running Xorg server on your host for this to work.

+This image can be also used as a parent image for more specific development enviroments.

 ## Usage

 Create a symbolic link for running the container from anywhere: